 The Student Association sponsors many activities such as ice skating, "improv" nights, ski trips, open dorms, and other activities throughout the school year.
 These activities provide opportunities for relaxation and fellowship with other students.

 Music Activities

-The Faith chorale, handbell ensemble, orchestra and other vocal and instrumental ensembles present the annual Christmas, Spring, and Commencement Concerts.
+The Faith Chorale, Faith Handbells, Faith Community Orchestra, and other vocal and instrumental ensembles annually present the Festival of Carols, Spring Concerts, and Commencement Concerts.